evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan GTS has a maximum power of 440KW (598hp).
-Without overboost, it is 320KW (435hp).
+With overboost, the Porsche Taycan Turbo has a maximum power of 500KW (680hp).
+Without overboost, it is 460KW (625hp).
 The torque is 850nm with overboost and  without overboost.
-The 0-100km/h sprint (0-62mph) takes 3,7 seconds.
-The top speed is 250 km/h.
+The 0-100km/h sprint (0-62mph) takes 3,2 seconds.
+The top speed is 260 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
 (10,4%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 504 to 439 km (313-273 mi).
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 507 to 435 km (315-270 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16,6kWh/100km for the basic version and 19,1kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 16,5kWh/100km for the basic version and 19,2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 18 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 65% resulting in an actual charge speed including time loss on 165kW.
 Each charge session would take 19 minutes and 53 seconds.